 Kundalini Yoga and Its Origins

-Today, there are still yogis who participate in Kundalini yoga teacher training.
-Offering expert courses in this beautiful practice.
+Today, there are still yogis who participate in Kundalini yoga teacher training, offering expert courses in this beautiful practice.

-Can Anyone Do This Yoga?
+Can Anyone Do This Type of Yoga?

 Yes!
 This type of yoga is for everyone.
 It is an ideal yoga for seniors, athletes, new moms, and others.
 It is also an equally good practice for beginners of yoga.
 Of course, advanced yogis will certainly benefit too.

-Looking for Kundalini yoga near me?
+Looking for Kundalini yoga near you?

 At Anahana, our very own Kundalini teacher can provide training and guidance for anyone and everyone.
 We offer virtual classes as well as personalized training, catered to the individual.